tomesch/elasticsearch/README.md

 library(elasticsearch)
 ````
 ##Examples
 For the following series of examples we will be using a simplifed version of the Unicode Character Database.
-The data is formated so that it can be directly indexed in ElasticSearch via a bulk query.
+The data is formated so that it can be directly indexed in Elasticsearch via a bulk query.
 You can download the database [here](https://gist.github.com/Tomesch/dc7e565e81cf74e9d473/download).

 ###Importing the data
 ````R